Home » Recipes » Is Misfits Market a Good Grocery Option? My Honest Review

 We’re going to kick off this review with a promo code!

-Use the code FITCOOKIE10X2 for $10 off each of your first two Misfits Market orders of $35 or more
+Use code MMAFF12X2 for $12 off each of your first two Misfits Market orders of $35 or more.
+Terms and conditions apply.

 Offer valid for first-time purchasers only.
-Offer must be claimed using code FITCOOKIE10X2 by February 28, 2025 at 11:45 PM ET and must be used in full by March 31, 2025 at 11:45 PM ET.
-Maximum discount of $10 applied at checkout towards each of your first two orders ($20 total value).
+Offer must be claimed using code MMAFF12X2 by June 30, 2025 at 11:45 PM ET and must be used in full by July 31, 2025 at 11:45 PM ET.
+Maximum discount of $12 applied at checkout towards each of your first two orders ($24 total value).
 Order minimum applies, and $35 order minimum required to redeem offer.
 Offer not valid for past purchases and may not be combined with other offers.
 Exclusions may apply.

 What is Misfits Market